jakecoffman/crud/README.md

 [![GoDoc](https://godoc.org/github.com/jakecoffman/crud?status.svg)](https://godoc.org/github.com/jakecoffman/crud)
 [![Go](https://github.com/jakecoffman/crud/actions/workflows/go.yml/badge.svg)](https://github.com/jakecoffman/crud/actions/workflows/go.yml)

-A Swagger/OpenAPI builder and validation library for servers.
+A Swagger/OpenAPI builder and validation library for building HTTP/REST APIs.

 Heavily inspired by [hapi](https://hapi.dev/) and the [hapi-swagger](https://github.com/glennjones/hapi-swagger) projects.

+No additional dependencies besides the router you choose.

 ### Status

 This project is not stable yet, API is still changing occasionally and there are missing features.

 That being said, it's already pretty useful!
-If you are not risk averse then use it and pitch in!
+If you are not risk averse then use it and pitch in.

 ### Why

 Swagger is great, but up until now your options to use swagger are:

-- Write it and then make your server match your spec.
+1. Write it by hand and then make your server match your spec.
-- Write it and generate your server.
+2. Write it by hand and generate your server.
-- Generate it from comments in your code.
+3. Generate it from comments in your code.

 None of these options seems like a great idea.